Carreau/phd-dissertation/parts/cells.rst

 that the cell uses to accomplish its functions.
 Cells are of course not completely isolated, and have a series of mechanisms to exchange and communicate with the outside.
 This communication can be chemical but  mechanics is also known to participate in the process.
-To sens their mechanical environment, cells use adhesion complexes to attach to the substrate, and integrins as trans-membrane protein to transfer the force to the cell cytoskeleton situated inside the cell.
+To sense their mechanical environment, cells use adhesion complexes to attach to the substrate, and integrins as trans-membrane protein to transfer the force to the cell cytoskeleton situated inside the cell.